TabDigital/ecs-agent-bug/README.md

 # if no name specified, creates a random name
 # if no tag range specified, creates 10 tags
 ```

+*current limitation: you cannot run multiple `create-image` in parallel*

 ### 2. Deploying